-Excursus on additionality: The example of electrolysis using power drawn from the grid from fluctuating RES is low so that at that point in time, the share of fossil energy sources in the grid is high.
+Outlook on additionality: The example of electrolysis using power drawn from the grid

+Without qualitative requirements for the required proof, the following exemplary case could arise: A hydrogen electrolyser could draw electricity from the grid when power production from fluctuating RES is low so that at that point in time, the share of fossil energy sources in the grid is high.
 This would have an impact on the revenues of fossil power plants if the additional power demand suffices to increase the electricity price they achieve.
 A problem of credibility would arise if the green credentials of the electricity and hydrogen produced were proven by presenting certificates whose underlying electricity was unrelated in space and time to electricity consumption.
-Furthermore, in order to avoid a mere redistribution of green attributes among the sectors, e.g., from electricity to transport, it should be ensured that the additional demand for RE for cross-sectoral applications stimulates the expansion of renewable electricity generation.
+Furthermore, in order to avoid a mere redistribution of green attributes among the sectors, e.g., from electricity to transport, it should be ensured that the additional demand for RES for cross-sectoral applications stimulates the expansion of renewable electricity generation.